 Costa Rican Sport Fishing Profile: Black, Blue And Striped Marlin, Sailfish Too!

-Want to fish for Marlin?
+Want to fish for the great billfish?
 The trip of a lifetime requires a bit of risk on your part, so take a leap if you have to.
 There are endless destinations to choose, which makes the world just oozing with opportunities to fish.
 Costa Rica is a major fishing location and continues to welcome travelers like yourself.

 Learning about fish or a specific species is a lifelong process.